valh411a/Fuzzer-Project/README.md

 ### Assignment notes:
 - files are distributed so that I can add to them in future steps
 - Output is coded as for how I interpreted it from the assignment
-    - see [fuzzer.py](fuzzer.py), line 38-40 for said output code
 - Referenced from a similarly designed Fuzzer project code
     - https://github.com/tofferrosen/Fuzzer
     - migrated code to mechanicalsoup implementation
-    - modified output to make more sense in tune to the assignment

 If you have any questions, feel free to email me.